xuyao1230/ComputationalGameTheory/README.md

 # ComputationalGameTheory
-Potential-Based Difference Rewards for Multiagent Reinforcement Learning
+This project is a reproduction of the paper Potential-Based Difference Rewards for Multiagent Reinforcement Learning